Updated: Jun 28

-The National Trust used soapwort to clean their most delicate textiles.
-In the 1930s the fabrics and furnishings of what was to become one of its treasured buildings, Uppark House, were restored by Lady Meade-Featherstonehaugh in collaboration with the Royal School of Needlework and in doing so, developed new techniques for textile restoration, including the use of soapwort,
+The National Trust has used soapwort to clean their most delicate textiles.
+During the 1930s the fabrics and furnishings of what was to become one of its treasured buildings, Uppark House, were restored by Lady Meade-Featherstonehaugh in collaboration with the Royal School of Needlework.
+In doing so they developed new techniques for textile restoration, including the use of soapwort,

-‘The fragile yet filthy window and bed curtains… "by being pulled over dewy grass" or by immersion in water infused with the herb soapwort’. *
+‘The fragile yet filthy window and bed curtains [were cleaned]… "by being pulled over dewy grass" or by immersion in water infused with the herb soapwort’. *

-She went on to share her fabric restoration techniques and they continue to be used by textile restorers to treat the most fragile fabrics.
+She went on to share her fabric restoration techniques, lecturing world wide, and they continue to be used by textile restorers to treat the most fragile fabrics.